 Painting in cold weather is no one’s favorite thing.
-An unfavorable climate just makes painting harder.
+An unfavorable climate just makes painting that much harder.
 There is no way around it.
-Air and moisture factors have a huge impact on spray painting, and the bottom line is that these factors are not working in your favor when it comes to painting in the cold.
+Air and moisture factors have a huge impact on spray painting—the bottom line is that these factors are not working in your favor when it comes to painting in the cold.

-Does that mean that a winter time paint job will just have to wait until March?
+Does that mean that a winter time paint job will just have to wait until warmer weather?

 Nope.
 You can spray paint well in the winter if you know what you are doing.
 Fortunately, we would be more than happy to help you with that.